-If the conduct of a student is related to a disability or suspected disability, the student shall be referred to the Committee on Special Education and discipline, if warranted, shall be administered consistent with the separate requirements of this Code of Conduct for disciplining students with a disability.
+If the conduct of a student is related to a disability or suspected disability, the student shall be referred to the Committee on Special Education and discipline, if warranted, shall be administered consistent with the separate requirements of this code of conduct for disciplining students with a disability.
 A student identified as having a disability shall not be disciplined for behavior related to his/her disability.

-A. PENALTIES
+A. Penalties

-Students who are found to have violated the district's Code of Conduct may be subject to the following penalties, either alone or in combination with one another.
-The school personnel identified after each penalty are authorized to impose that penalty, consistent with the student's right to due process.
+Students who are found to have violated the district's code of conduct may be subject to the following penalties, either alone or in combination with one another.
+The school personnel identified after each penalty are authorized to impose the penalty, consistent with the student's right to due process.